malbiruk/WeDoScribble/README.md

 ## Usage

 Once the application is running, you can interact with WeDoScribble through the Streamlit interface.
 You can ask it to perform various tasks such as web searches, file handling, fetching weather information, searching biomedical literature, running Python code, and managing conversations.

-**Note**: Methods associated with web search and reading webpages use Selenium, which operates headless browsers.

 ## Contributing